Esri Water GIS Heroes

 Esri water GIS heroes inspire

-Each month, the Esri water team will highlight a GIS hero from the Esri water community.
+Each quarter, the Esri water team will highlight a GIS hero from the Esri water community.
 These heroes are leaders within the GIS community and true GIS champions.
 As proven problem solvers, they have gained deep respect from colleagues.
 Their genuine love of GIS inspires others to imagine how GIS can help them achieve their own ambitious goals.
 Join us in celebrating these industry leaders who are making a difference every day.

 Thomas Matich | Delaware Rural Water Association